Lala Kent Sets Pulses Racing In Strappy Black Lingerie

 I’m on the cover of Women’s Fitness magazine for their March/April issue.
 With International Women’s Day around the corner, I’m so excited to share what makes me tick… which is women feeling beautiful and empowered.
 I share what my idea of fitness is, how #GiveThemLala Beauty has continued to thrive, and what my goals are for 2019!
 Thank you for having me!!! • Workout look by: @zyiawitholivia_1050 ????♥️????
 Link in bio

 On the other hand, the reality star also relies on some unconventional treatments to maintain her ample assets and flawless skin.
 According to Bravo, one of Lala Kent’s secret regimens is getting the trendy platelet-rich plasma therapy (PRP).
-Independent reported that the skincare treatment, also known as the “Vampire Facial,” gained popularity when social media queen Kim Kardashian tried it out and shared pictures of the treatment with the media and her fans.
+The Independent reported that the skincare treatment, also known as the “Vampire Facial,” gained popularity when social media queen Kim Kardashian tried it out and shared pictures of the treatment with the media and her fans.

-The vampire facial is touted to help with such issues as volume loss, collagen depletion, acne scarring, wrinkles, neck banding and more.
+The vampire facial is touted to help with such issues as volume loss, collagen depletion, acne scarring, wrinkles, neck banding, and more.
 Lala Kent had the treatment applied to both her face and neck.
 She let her Instagram fans know that she treats her neck because she was blessed with “two wrinkles” there.
-Kent also uploaded video footage of her receiving the vampire facial on her surgeon’s Instagram account.
+Kent also uploaded video footage of herself receiving the vampire facial on her surgeon’s Instagram account.

 The PRP isn’t the only facial that Lala Kent has applied to an area other than her face, according to Bravo.
-Back in January, Lala Kent and costar Brittany Cartwright revealed that they both get butt facials.
+Back in January, Lala Kent and co-star Brittany Cartwright revealed that they both get butt facials.
 Butt facials, also known as a butt smoothie, entails getting your assets “exfoliated, steamed, and creamed,” they said.

 In fact, the butt facial is one of Lala’s “favorite things.”
 And, as evidenced by the results of her steamy lingerie shoot, whatever Lala Kent is doing is working out perfectly.